Wednesday, July 31, 2024

 Valdez

 Extremely long drive today from Tok all the way to Valdez.
 It took six hours to get here but it was well worth it.
 The road was much better than we expected with fewer frost heaves and gravel areas.
-There was even some areas with fresh pavement.
+There were even some areas with fresh pavement.
 We drove over 250 miles which was very tiring for all of us.
 The scenery here is like nothing we have ever experienced.

 We are all so tired tonight that we are going to bed early, so you will have to wait until tomorrow to hear more about Valdez.